JetBlue launches New York to London service with attractive fares and superb service

 The Airport

-JetBlue’s presence at London Heathrow Airport gives the U.S.-based travel company visibility at an iconic global hub to build a new base of travelers in the U.K. and beyond.
-JetBlue will operate from Heathrow’s newest terminal – Terminal 2 – which offers travelers a modern airport experience with access to dozens of shops and restaurants.
-Heathrow travelers benefit from a variety of convenient ground transportation options including the Heathrow Express and London Underground, which offer rail connections with Central London.
+JetBlue’s presence at London Heathrow Airport gives the U.S.-based travel company visibility at an iconic global hub to build a new base of travellers in the U.K. and beyond.
+JetBlue will operate from Heathrow’s newest terminal – Terminal 2 – which offers travellers a modern airport experience with access to dozens of shops and restaurants.
+Heathrow travellers benefit from a variety of convenient ground transportation options including the Heathrow Express and London Underground, which offer rail connections with Central London.

 “JetBlue demonstrates the benefits of greater choice, more competition between airlines and lower fares that spare capacity at Heathrow can deliver for passengers, and it’s fantastic to see the airline’s first European flight touch down today,” said John Holland-Kaye, chief executive officer, Heathrow Airport.
 “The top-quality service and competitive prices JetBlue offers passengers will be game-changing for the transatlantic market.
 The U.K. took the first step to welcome back fully vaccinated US visitors last week, and we hope these new services and Britain’s world-leading vaccination programme will encourage the U.S. Government to do the same in the weeks ahead.”